 Last month in Korea I had this drink at an Insadong teahouse, a cute little place with creaky wooden stairs, charmingly mismatched furniture, and birds that flew around uncaged.
 My cinnamon and ginger tea came in an enameled bowl, at a temperature to match the blasting AC next to our table.
 It was just sweet enough, with little pine nuts were sprinkled on top, adding a nice finishing touch and crunchiess at the end.
 The only drawback was that the tea cost the equivalent of 6 or 7 USD, expensive even by New York standards.

 My re-creation at home costs nowhere near that amount, though yes, I'm sure shop rent in Insadong may be a bit more than what I'm paying in my Beijing 'hood.
 Taking a page from Chinese dessert soup, I sweetened the tea with rock sugar instead of granulated sugar for a smoother taste.
 After a few hours of chilling in the fridge, you too can have a drink to sip while you ponder where did the summer go.

 Makes about 4 to 6 servings

 - 3 sticks cinnamon

 - In a medium-sized pot, bring the water to a boil.
 Add the ginger and cinnamon and simmer for 15 minutes.
 Remove from the heat and add the rock sugar; stir until fully dissolved.
 Let cool, and then transfer to the refrigerator to chill for at least 2 hours.

-- When ready to serve, divide into individual cups and garnish with pine nuts.
+- When ready to serve, divide the cinnamon tea into individual cups and garnish with pine nuts.